 A tall, rangy forward with a nasty on-ice disposition and offensive talent to spare, Oskar Sundqvist brings a unique package of skills to the center position.
 Having played in the lower levels of Swedish junior hockey, Sundqvist's upside is largely still unknown.
 However, given his size, skating, and offensive skills, he could one day develop into an effective two-way center.

-Considering the first time he played on a North American ice surface was at the Pittsburgh Penguins developmental camp in July 2012, it is safe to say Sundqvist is very much a long-term project.
-Aside from learning how to play on a smaller rink, he must add considerable weight and strength to his frame, possibly as much as 20 or 30 pounds.
-He also needs to develop more explosiveness and cut back on dumb, retaliatory penalties.
+Aside from learning how to play on a smaller rink, he must add considerable weight and strength to his frame.
+He also needs to develop more explosiveness and cut back on penalties.

 Sunqvist will play with the Skelleftea organization for the 2013-14 season.